nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Optional parameters/fields will be indicated within square brackets. e.g. if the command specifies `edit INDEX [n/NAME] [t/TELEGRAM_HANDLE] [e/EMAIL] [g/GROUP_NAME]`, `edit 1 n/Jiaxian` or `edit 1 n/Jiaxian t/@albino_monkey e/e0540014X@u.nus.edu g/CS2103T` are both acceptable commands

-* For parameters that expect a number value, such as `INDEX` of a student or `SCORE` for assessments, you may encounter unexpected behaviour if you try to enter an extremely large value i.e. not receiving an error message.
-This is because it is considered an unrealistic usage of CSBook.
-For example, it is unlikely for assessments to have total scores above a few hundreds or for a TA to have more than a few thousand students
+* For parameters that expect a number value, such as `INDEX` of a student or `SCORE` for assessments, if you try to enter an extremely large value, CSBook will not behave as expected.
+This is because for assessments to have total scores above a few hundreds or for a TA to have more than a few thousand students is considered unrealistic.

+* For parameters that expect a string value i.e. non-numeric value, such as `NAME` of a student or `GROUPNAME` of a group, if you try to enter extremely long values, the name may be truncated.
+This is because for students or groups to have extremely long names is considered unrealistic.

 * If you specify a parameter multiple times when it is expected only once in the command, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `t/@albino_monkii t/@albino_api`, only `t/@albino_api` will be taken.